This page outlines the terms of conditions for regional and community radio broadcasting licences, and the process for applying for one.

 The broadcaster’s office and studio need to be located in the area within the licence coverage.
 The service must run for at least 12 hours a day, unless negotiated otherwise.

-The service should feature locally generated programming designed to attract a wide range of audiences in the coverage area, with a focus on previously unmet needs and interests of viewers or listeners.
+The service should feature locally generated programming designed to attract a wide range of audiences in the coverage area, with a focus on previously unmet needs and interests of listeners.